ShantamShorewala/shantamshorewala.github.io/_pages/publications.md

 * <b>[Under Review] S. Shorewala</b>, A. Garg, A. Kumar, H. Kothari, E. S. Viswanath and T. Singla.
 GPS-based Autonomous Navigation System for Exploratory Rovers.
 In <i>International Conference on Innovations in Computational Intelligence and Computer Vision 2020, Jaipur, India</i>.

+* <b>[Under Review]</b>P. Rao, <b>S. Shorewala</b>, A. Puri, N. Sharma, P. Singh, S. Srinivasan, A. Sharma and R. Krishnapuram.
+A Traffic Analytics Architecture and Dataset for Indian Roads Using a Monocular Surveillance Camera Network.
+In <i>ACM India Joint International Conference on Data Sciences and Management of Data (7th ACM iKDD CoDS and 25th COMAD), Kolkata, India</i>.